darcys22/private-testnet/README.md

 ## Testnet network

-The testnet Monero network will include 3 nodes, each with its own blockchain database and a corresponding wallet on a single computer.
+The testnet Loki network will include 3 nodes, each with its own blockchain database and a corresponding wallet on a single computer.
 The three testnet nodes will be listening at the following ports 28080, 38080 and 48080, respectively.
 As a result, testnet folder structure will be following: